Hundreds of proposals in Project 2025 match Trump's policies

 Among the ideas that match Trump's actions and agenda:

-- Project 2025 calls for scouring federal agencies' rules and programs for any mention of gender identity, protection of transgender rights or gender-affirming care — and excising them.
+- Transgender rights and gender-affirming care.
+Project 2025 calls for scouring federal agencies' rules and programs for any mention of gender identity, protection of transgender rights or gender-affirming care — and excising them.
 Trump repeatedly has promised the same during the campaign, adding that his next administration will reiterate some conservatives' idea that there are only two valid genders, classify gender-affirming care for children as abuse, and keep transgender students off sports teams.

-- Project 2025, in its sections on almost every federal department, includes proposals to find and end all rules and programs related to Diversity, Equity and Inclusion as well as teaching or training around critical race theory.
-The former president regular stresses the same, saying for example that he "banned" critical race theory in his Administration and will do that and more to remove DEI programs and rules next time.
+- Diversity, Equity, and Inclusion: Project 2025, in its sections on almost every federal department, includes proposals to find and end all rules and programs related to Diversity, Equity and Inclusion as well as teaching or training around critical race theory.
+The former president regularly stresses the same, saying for example that he "banned" critical race theory in his Administration and will do that and more to remove DEI programs and rules next time.
 "We are going to finish the job that we so successfully started," he said in a campaign speech.

 Many more ideas in the Project 2025 document mirror Trump's positions on issues including constructing the border wall and mass deportations of illegal immigrants; restricting student and work visas; pulling out of global climate change accords; expanding school choice; increasing and modernizing the U.S. nuclear weapons arsenal; boosting military spending; and work requirements for public assistance recipients.